jmoenig/Snap/DEVLOG.md

     * new API configuration option to hide project specific entries in the file/project menu
     * new 'xhr_binary(url, webIDL_type)' extension primitive
     * new "binary data from (url) type (webIDL)" reporter in the web-services library
+    * new "a new clone of 'Turtle sprite'" feature - makes a new temporary Turtle sprite that does not inherit anything
 * **Notable Changes:**
     * the "change by" command for variables is now hyperized and even recursively mutates (!) data
     * splitting a LISP-formatted text by "blocks" returns a block-syntax tree